eyneill777/SeeShell/README.md

 ## Server Setup:
 ### Environment Setup:
   - Install python 3
-  - in the command line navigate to the source code folder and run the command "pip install requirements.txt".
+  - in the command line navigate to the source code folder and run the command "pip install -r requirements.txt".
 This will install the needed python libraries.

  ### Data Setup:
   - Download the shell dataset here and unzip it to a folder: